HermeticCode/flipper-showdown/README.md

 ## Roadmap
 - Vet files to find what works and what doesnt
-    -Very possible I have to just abandon and start fresh -In that event I will update and inform
+    -Very possible I have to just abandon and start fresh ^ Turns out that yes I had to abandon and start fresh but if you read this far thank you i guess.
+I am continuing to update and will hopefully have a beta test soon.
+    -In that event I will update and inform

 - Finish full Pokémon selection/menu flow for first 251 Sprites